-USFS Supplement to Indicator 7.1.e The management plan also includes activities designed to restore the structure and function of degraded resources.
+USFS Supplement to Indicator 7.1.e, The management plan also includes a description of activities designed to restore the structure and function of degraded resources.

-USFS guidance to Indicator 7.1.j Creation and/or maintenance of quality jobs (bullet 6) includes work associated with projects on the National Forest and their contribution to the local economy (see also Indicators 4.1.4 and 8.2.d.3).
+USFS guidance for Indicator 7.1.j: Creation and/or maintenance of quality jobs (bullet 6) includes work associated with projects on the National Forest and their contribution to the local economy (see also Indicators 4.1.e and 8.2.d.3).

-USFS Supplement to Indicator 7.1.1 The management plan describes the rationale for site-specific selection of silviculture system(s) used, including structural retention measures when even-age management is employed (see also Indicator 5.6.a and Indicator 6.3.9).
+USFS Supplement to Indicator 7.1.1 The management plan describes the rationale for site-specific selection of silvicultural system(s) used, including structural retention measures when even-age management is employed (see also Indicator 5.6.a and Indicators 6.3.g1/6.3.g.2).